The Churches of Britain and Ireland

 Chester on Wikipedia.

-The former Anchorite's Cell.
+The former Anchorite's Cell on The Groves.
 Gervase advises that there has been a hermitage here since at least the time of the Norman Conquest.
-An unlikely local legend has it that King Harold survived the Battle of Hastings, and lived out his days here as a hermit. © Gervase N. E. Charmley (2010).
+An unlikely local legend has it that King Harold survived the Battle of Hastings, and lived out his days here as a hermit.
+SJ 4095 6607. © Gervase N. E. Charmley (2010).

-Bluecoat School Chapel (the nearest wing).
-Gervase advises that the chapel was also used by the residents of the almshouses of St. John's Hospital, and for the last communion of the condemned from the old Northgate Prison. © Gervase N. E. Charmley (2010).
+Bluecoat School Chapel (the nearest wing) on Upper Northgate Street.
+Gervase advises that the chapel was also used by the residents of the almshouses of St. John's Hospital, and for the last communion of the condemned from the old Northgate Prison.
+SJ 4038 6670. © Gervase N. E. Charmley (2010).

-Caldy Valley Community Church is shared by the congregations from the U.R.C. (former Boughton Congregational church), and the Methodist congregation from the Central Hall (City Road). © Gervase N. E. Charmley (2010).
+Caldy Valley Community Church (1984) on Caldy Valley Road is shared by the congregations from the U.R.C. (former Boughton Congregational church), and the Methodist congregation from the Central Hall (City Road).
+Circa SJ 4296 6588. © Gervase N. E. Charmley (2010).
+Link, where we learn that the church is now called Caldy Valley Neighbourhood Church.

-The former Canal Church, and Anglican Mission, now a private residence. © Gervase N. E. Charmley (2010).
+The former Canal Church, an Anglican Mission, now a private residence.
+It was photographed from across the canal on Spital Walk.
+SJ 4176 6667. © Gervase N. E. Charmley (2010).

 The Cathedral Church of Christ and the Blessed Virgin Mary.
-117 SJ 406 664. © Philip Kapp.
+SJ 4060 6646. © Philip Kapp.
 A postcard, franked 1911, from Steve Bulman's Collection.
 Three further views 1, 2, 3 - all © Steve Bulman.
+The interior of the refectory, from an old postcard in Christopher Skottowe's Collection.
+A modern view can be seen here.
 Link.
+Grade I listed.

 Chester Castle, Agricola Tower, which has a medieval chapel. © Gervase N. E. Charmley (2010).

-Christadelphian Hall stands on the site of the demolished New Connexion Chapel. © Gervase N. E. Charmley (2010).
+Christadelphian Hall stands on Egerton Street, on the site of a demolished New Connexion Chapel.
+Circa SJ 4105 6675. © Gervase N. E. Charmley (2010).
+Link.

 City Road Presbyterian Church (English-speaking Presbyterian Church of Wales). © Gervase N. E. Charmley (2010).